Living in the New World

 For Puritan efforts to establish “Praying Towns” among New England Algonquians, see Elise M. Brenner, “To Pray or Be Prey, That is the Question: Strategies for Cultural Autonomy of Massachusetts Praying Town Indians,” Ethnohistory, 27 (1980), 135-152; Ann Marie Plane, Colonial Intimacies: Indian Marriage in Early New England, (Ithaca: Cornell University Press, 2000); James P. Ronda, “Generations of Faith: The Christian Indians of Martha’s Vineyard,” William and Mary Quarterly, 38 (1981), 369-394; Neal Salisbury, “`I Loved the Place of My Dwelling’: Puritan Missionaries and Native Americans in Seventeenth Century Southern New England,” in Inequality in Early America, ed.
 Carla Gardina Pestana and Sharon V. Salinger, (Hanover, NH, 1999), David Silverman, Faith and Boundaries: Colonists, Christianity and Community Among the Wampanoag Indians of Martha’s Vineyard, 1600-1871, (New York: Cambridge, 2005) and “Indians, Missionaries and Religious Translation: Creating Wampanoag Christianity In Seventeenth-Century Martha’s Vineyard, William and Mary Quarterly, 62 (April 2005), 141-174; and Harold W. Van Lonkhuyzen, “A Reappraisal of the Praying Indians: Acculturation, Conversion and Identity in Natick, Massachusetts, 1646-1730,” New England Quarterly, 63 (1990).
 The works listed for the Mohegans, above, contain as well a great deal of discussion of Algonquian relationships with Puritan missionaries.

-For King Philip’s War, see Michael Leroy Oberg, Uncas: First of the Mohegans, (Ithaca: Cornell University Press, 2003); and Daniel Mandell’s excellent overview, King Philip’s War: Colonial Expansion, Native Resistance, and the End of Indian Sovereignty, (Baltimore: Johns Hopkins University Press, 2010).
-Other perspectives are offered by Ann M. Little, Abraham in Arms, (Philadelphia: University of Pennsylvania Press, 2006), Jill Lepore, The Name of War: King Philip’s War and the Origins of American Identity (New York: Knopf, 1998) and Francis Jennings, The Ambiguous Iroquois Empire: The Covenant Chain Confederation Of Indian Tribes with the English Colonies, (New York: Norton, 1984) in addition to the works listed above.
+For King Philip’s War, see Michael Leroy Oberg, Uncas: First of the Mohegans, (Ithaca: Cornell University Press, 2003); and Daniel Mandell’s excellent overview, King Philip’s War: Colonial Expansion, Native Resistance, and the End of Indian Sovereignty, (Baltimore: Johns Hopkins University Press, 2010); Lisa Brooks, Our Beloved Kin: A New History of King Philip’s War, (New Haven: Yale University Press, 2018); Ann M. Little, Abraham in Arms, (Philadelphia: University of Pennsylvania Press, 2006), Jill Lepore, The Name of War: King Philip’s War and the Origins of American Identity (New York: Knopf, 1998) and Francis Jennings, The Ambiguous Iroquois Empire: The Covenant Chain Confederation Of Indian Tribes with the English Colonies, (New York: Norton, 1984) in addition to the works listed above.
 On Daniel Garacontié and the founding of the Anglo-Iroquois alliance, see Webb, 1676 and Oberg, Dominion and Civility, Chapters Four and Five.

 For the Dakota Sioux, see Gary Clayton Anderson’s excellent Kinsmen of Another Kind: Dakota-White Relations in the Upper Mississippi Valley, 1650-1862, (Lincoln: University of Nebraska Press, 1984).
 For the Potawatomis, see James A. Clifton, The Prairie People: Continuity and Change in Potawatomi Indian Culture, 1665-1965, (Iowa City: University of Iowa Press, 1998); and R. David Edmunds, The Potawatomis: Keepers of the Fire, (Norman: University of Oklahoma Press, 1978).
-Generally useful and important on this period are Cornelius Jaenen, Friend and Foe: Aspects of French-Amerindian Cultural Contact in the Sixteenth and Seventeenth Centuries, (New York: Oxford University Press, 1976); Brett Rushforth, Bonds of Alliance: Indigenous and Atlantic Slaveries in New France, (Chapel Hill: University of North Carolina Press, 2012); Richard White, The Middle Ground: Indians, Empires and Republics in the Great Lakes Region, (Cambridge: Cambridge University Press, 1991) and Michael Witgen, An Infinity of Nations: How the Native New World Shaped Early North America, (Philadelphia: University of Pennsylvania Press, 2012).
-Michael McDonnell, Masters of Empire: Great Lakes Indians and the Making of America, (New York: Hill and Wang, 2016) is an important recent addition to the literature.
+Generally useful and important on this period are Cornelius Jaenen, Friend and Foe: Aspects of French-Amerindian Cultural Contact in the Sixteenth and Seventeenth Centuries, (New York: Oxford University Press, 1976); Brett Rushforth, Bonds of Alliance: Indigenous and Atlantic Slaveries in New France, (Chapel Hill: University of North Carolina Press, 2012); Richard White, The Middle Ground: Indians, Empires and Republics in the Great Lakes Region, (Cambridge: Cambridge University Press, 1991) and Michael Witgen, An Infinity of Nations: How the Native New World Shaped Early North America, (Philadelphia: University of Pennsylvania Press, 2012) and Michael McDonnell, Masters of Empire: Great Lakes Indians and the Making of America, (New York: Hill and Wang, 2016).

 The last quarter of the seventeenth century saw disruption across North America.
 The Pueblo Revolt is an important part of that story.
 To learn more about this event, see Ramon Gutierrez, When Jesus Came the Corn Mothers Went Away, (Palo Alto: Stanford University Press, 1991); Elizabeth A. H. John, Storms Brewed in Other Men’s Worlds: The Confrontation of Indians, Spanish, and French in the Southwest, 1540-1795 (Lincoln: University of Nebraska Press, 1975); John L. Kessell, Kiva, Cross and Crown: The Pecos Indians and New Mexico, 1540-1840, 2nd ed., (Albuquerque: University of New Mexico Press, 1987); and Andrew L. Knaut, The Pueblo Revolt: Conquest and Resistance in Seventeenth-Century New Mexico, (Norman: University of Oklahoma Press, 1995).
 Generally useful for this period are James Brooks, Mesa of Sorrows: A History of the Awat’ovi Massacre, (New York: Norton, 2016) and Captives and Cousins: Slavery, Kinship and Community in the Southwest Borderlands, (Chapel Hill: University of North Carolina Press, 2002).
 John Kessell’s “A Long Time Coming: The Seventeenth-Century Pueblo-Spanish War,” New Mexico Historical Review 86 (April 2011), 141-156, is an excellent, brief overview.